On Board

 Interior Accommodation

 The owner’s cabin features a private entrance, with the ensuite accessible from a short companionway.
-Ample cabinetry and natural light characterize the cabin, with two long hull-side windows enhancing the sense of space.
-The design prioritizes maximizing headroom without compromising the salon above.
+Ample cabinetry and natural light characterise the cabin, with two long hull-side windows enhancing the sense of space.
+The design prioritises maximising headroom without compromising the salon above.

 prestige 420 on test, prestige 420 review